HIREN4131KINAL/ReciptScaner/README.md

 To install, clone or pull down this project.
 Please note that it will **NOT** work out of the box, so you will need to add the following files to ensure it will compile (if desired):

-- google-services.json.
-This needs to be added inside of [smartReceiptsFree](smartReceiptsFree/) and [smartReceiptsPlus](smartReceiptsPRO/) at it's root level in order for Firebase to function.
-Please [refer to the Firebase documentation](https://firebase.google.com/) for more details.
+* google-services.json.
+This needs to be added to both the free and plus favors at the root level in order for Firebase to function.
+Please [refer to the Firebase documentation](https://firebase.google.com/) for more details:
-- secrets.xml.
+ * app/src/free/google-services.json
+ * app/src/plusFlavor/google-services.json
+* app/src/main/res/values/secrets.xml.
 You can copy the secrets.xml.sample file and rename the keys inside to achieve this behavior.
 This is used for low usage keys
-- ads.xml.
+* app/src/free/res/values/ads.xml.
 The ads file in smartReceiptsFree.
 You can add a key here if you wish to enable ads.
-- analytics.xml.
+* app/src/free/res/xml/analytics.xml.
 The analytics file in smartReceiptsFree.
 You can add a key here if you wish to enable Google Analytics.

-Generally speaking, it's easier to test against SmartReceiptsPRO (ie Smart Receipts Plus app), since there are less dependencies that have been explicitly gitignored.
+Generally speaking, it's easier to test against SmartReceiptsPlus (ie Smart Receipts PlusFlavor), since there are less secrets that have been explicitly gitignored.

 ## Contribute